 ‘Revel in your time’ Tyrell exhorts.
 In reply, Roy passionately kisses his creator and then murders him in a fit of primal retribution, but he remembers his father’s words.
 As Roy descends to earth he glares defiantly at the heavens, revelling in the magnificence of his existence.

-‘Quite a thing to live in fear, isn’t it?’ he asks.
-Then at the very moment Deckard is about to fall to his death, Roy grabs him and lifts him to safety.
-The pair sit face to face, and with the last of his life Roy communicates his lesson to Deckard:
+‘Quite a thing to live in fear, isn’t it?’
+Then at the moment Deckard is about to fall to his death, Roy grabs him and lifts him to safety.
+The pair sit face to face on the rooftop, and with the last of his life Roy teaches Deckard his lesson:

 ‘I’ve seen things you people wouldn’t believe.
 Attack ships on fire off the shoulder of Orion.
 I watched C-beams glitter in the dark near the Tanhauser Gate.
 All those moments will be lost in time like tears in rain.’